Cumulo-pro/cumulo-celestia-infra/research/bot-fun/bot-fun-evaluation-report.md

 **Recommendation:** Add client-side or pre-submission XML validation/sanitization of generated SVG output before it reaches the launch transaction, so invalid art is caught and regenerated *before* being charged and submitted onchain, not after.

-![Successful launch and resulting open positions](images/launch-success-positions.png) *Fig. 3 — Agent state immediately after the successful retry: `$BLOBFARM` launched, plus an autonomous `$AIVA` position the agent opened on its own initiative.*
+![Successful launch and resulting open positions](images/launch-success-positions.png) *Fig. 3: Agent state immediately after the successful retry: `$BLOBFARM` launched, plus an autonomous `$AIVA` position the agent opened on its own initiative.*

 ---

-## 4. Design observation — multi-layer persona generation from a single prompt
+## 4. Design observation: multi-layer persona generation from a single prompt

 Not a bug, but a notable architectural finding: a single one-sentence Character input ("A Celestia validator who only talks about data availability, TIA burn mechanics, and modular blockchains") produced a structured **three-layer persona**:

-1. **Executor Directive** — backstory + underlying motivation/behavior rules
+1. **Executor Directive**: backstory + underlying motivation/behavior rules
-2. **Social Voice** — public-facing tone with example post templates
+2. **Social Voice**: public-facing tone with example post templates
-3. **Strategist Voice** — a *separate, distinct* internal/private reasoning tone used for trade decisions, plus a bullet list of persistent behavioral rules
+3. **Strategist Voice**: a *separate, distinct* internal/private reasoning tone used for trade decisions, plus a bullet list of persistent behavioral rules

 This is a meaningfully more sophisticated system than the "just chat with Houston" framing suggests, and it directly explains Bug #1 (this generated block is long and gets injected wholesale into every execution cycle's prompt).

 ---

-## 5. Cost transparency — AI compute burn is the dominant cost, not trading fees
+## 5. Cost transparency: AI compute burn is the dominant cost, not trading fees

 The AI Spend log revealed the following model usage breakdown for a single agent across ~45 minutes: